-Toilets are not constructed of non-porous materials.
+• Toilet facilities are not constructed of non-porous materials.

-4.05.01e: Are the toilet materials constructed of a light color allowing easy evaluation of cleaning performance?
+4.04.01d: Are the toilet facility materials constructed of a light color allowing easy evaluation of cleaning performance?

-Total compliance (3 points): Toilets should be constructed of materials light in color, allowing easy evaluation of cleaning performance.
+Total compliance (3 points): Toilet facilities should be constructed of materials light in color, allowing easy evaluation of cleaning performance.

-Single/isolated instance of toilets not being constructed of light materials.
+• Single/isolated instance of toilets not being constructed of light materials.

-Numerous instances of toilets not being constructed of light materials.
+• Numerous instances of toilets not being constructed of light materials.

-Toilets are not constructed of light materials.
+• Toilets are not constructed of light materials.

-4.05.01f: Are toilets supplied with toilet paper and is the toilet paper maintained properly (e.g., toilet paper rolls are not stored on the floor or in the urinals)?
+4.04.01e: Are toilet facilities supplied with toilet paper and is the toilet paper maintained properly (e.g., toilet paper rolls are not stored on the floor or in the urinals)?